-In some ways, ADHD can be easier to diagnose in older cats.
+In some ways, ADHD may be easier to diagnose in older cats.
 When a cat with ADHD is going through a hyperactive period, they will often zoom around the house faster than most kittens.
 Adult cats are usually a bit lazier by nature and would much prefer to sleep than exert themselves too much.

 As well as being hyperactive and playful, cats of all ages can display the following symptoms if they have cat ADHD: